 There’s a common misconception in the West that Taobao and Tmall are the same platforms but that’s not really the case.
 Taobao and Tmall are both operated by the Alibaba Group but they use different unapparent models.
 Taobao is a C2C (Customer to Customer) platform for individual vendors while Tmall is B2C (Business to Customer) platform for official manufacturers brands or organizations that have a legal entity in China.

-To open an online store on Taobao, Tmall or JD.com, you need to be a Chinese national or have a legal business entity in China.
-As an option for foreign brands and manufacturers who want to sell to China, both Tmall and JD.com have developed new platforms for cross-borders e-commerce – Tmall Global and JD Worldwide.
-They are also the most popular cross-border e-commerce platforms in China.
+To open an online store on Taobao, Tmall, or JD.com, you need to be a Chinese national or have a legal business entity in China.
+As an option for foreign brands and manufacturers who want to sell to China, both Tmall and JD.com have developed new platforms for cross-border e-commerce – Tmall Global and JD Worldwide.
+They are also the most popular cross-border e-commerce platform in China.
 Other platforms include Suning Global and Amazon China Global Store.

-These platforms can provide a great deal of access, but online stores on these malls require costly setup fees and commission.
+These platforms can provide a great deal of access, but online stores on these malls require costly setup fees and commissions.
 Brands may also need to pay extra advertising and marketing costs.

 Unlike the online malls introduced above, online hypermarkets function on a B2B2C (Business to Business to Customer) system.
 These online hypermarkets operate as intermediates.
-They purchase an extensive range of goods from overseas suppliers or manufacturers at wholesale price and sell them at retail marking their profit from the markup.
+They purchase an extensive range of goods from overseas suppliers or manufacturers at wholesale prices and sell them at retail marking their profit from the markup.

 They are different from online malls in a few ways.
 Online hypermarkets do not have individual online storefronts for the overseas brand to operate.
 Storage and distribution are also managed by the hypermarket.
 Distinguished online hypermarkets in China include NetEase Kaola and Jumei.

 While these platforms can pledge a significant deal of access, setting up an online store on these malls requires high setup fees and commissions.